The translation of this document is outdated.

 historical objects of State and international importance,

-cultural and historical objects of national importance, as well
+cultural and historical objects of national importance, and also

 4) participation in the maintenance and development of